 In 11 of the 22 cases (50%), there was a moderate or severe degree of polypharmacy.

-It was considered that 6.22 (28%) presented severe multimorbidity, 8.22 (36%) moderate, 6.22 (27%) light, and 2.22 (9%) no multimorbidity (which is a subjective assessment, because by the very fact of having disorganized symptoms, there were sometimes no rigorously labeled diagnoses) ].
+It was considered that 6.22 (28%) presented severe multimorbidity, 8.22 (36%) moderate, 6.22 (27%) light, and 2.22 (9%) no multimorbidity (which is a subjective assessment, because by the very fact of having disorganized symptoms, there were sometimes no rigorously labeled diagnoses) [Table 1 in PDF].
 Figure 1 shows a mental map with these categories.

 The concept of disorganized disease overlaps with other as frequent attenders and multimorbidity and polypharmacy.
 Figure 2 shows a Venn diagram with the overlap of these factors.